jiayilin/SafeWalk/README.md

 Dec 3 to Dec 6
 Yangming Chong: Adjust the algorithm to be turning-safe
-Jiayi Lin: Create a user-friendly interface with voice notification
+Jiayi Lin: Create a user-friendly interface

 Dec 7 to Dec 10
 Yangming Chong: Make the video; Write the report